Yezin Agricultural University: History

 Agricultural education at the college level in Myanmar began in 1924 with the establishment of the Agricultural College and Research Institute of Mandalay, offering a 3-year diploma course.
 In 1938, the college became a constituent college of Rangoon University.
 Students who had passed the Intermediate of Science examination of the Rangoon University were admitted to the agricultural course and were conferred BSc (Agriculture) degree after a two-year period of study.
 In 1947, the college was upgraded to the Faculty of Agriculture in Mandalay under the administration of Rangoon University.
 The two-year agricultural course was extended to a three-year course in 1955 and BSc (Sericulture) degree was also awarded in that year.
 The Faculty of Agriculture was further upgraded to a separate university known as the Institute of Agriculture in 1964.

 An expansion program moved the institute from Mandalay to Yezin in 1973 with the aim of training more students and providing more practical experience.
 In 1993 it was transferred from the Higher Education Department of the Ministry of Education to the Ministry of Agriculture and Irrigation.
 It was renamed Yezin Agricultural University in 1998.

 The university began a master's degree program in 1978 and a doctorate degree program in 2001.

 Admissions

 YAU accepts only 250 first-year undergraduate students a year.
 Admission criteria to YAU were based primary on college matriculation exam marks and Burmese citizenship until 2006.
 Since 2006, the admission criteria have been based on the entrance examination administered by the university.
-High school graduates have to take the entrance examination in English and biology, and pass an interview.
-The school accepts additional 30 third-year students from a pool of top students with a Diploma in Agriculture from one of State Agricultural Institutes.
+High school graduates have to take the entrance examination in english and biology, and pass an interview.
+The school accepts additional 30 third-year students from a pool of top students with a Diploma in Agriculture from one of the state agricultural institutes.